asimzz/Electronics-Store-Api/README.md

 ## Main features

 - Searching was done using MongoDB Atlas Search(The $search Aggregation Pipeline Stage) for more info check the documentation with examples [here](https://docs.atlas.mongodb.com/reference/atlas-search/query-syntax/)
-- The concept of middleware was used heavily in this project.
+- The concept of middlewares was used heavily in this project.
+- The Frontend for this Api built with flutter, the code for it can be found [here](https://github.com/AsimZz/Electronics-Store)

 ## What left to implement??